 NADDI launched the program to significantly reduce easy access to prescriptions that are outdated or no longer needed.
 These drugs unfortunately are the target of theft by people who have access to the medicine cabinets of family and friends.
 America’s 12- to 17-year-olds have made prescription drugs their number one substance of abuse, and much of the supply is coming from the medicine cabinets of their parents, grandparents and friends.
 More and more adults recognize the need to remove these substances from the home.
 This is a way to legally and safely turn them over to law enforcement for eco-friendly destruction.

-Prescription, pet and over-the-counter drugs including capsules, pills, powders, patches, herbs and vitamins are accepted, please place in a clear, sealed bag.
+Prescription, pet and over-the-counter drugs including capsules, pills, powders, herbs and vitamins are accepted, please place in a clear, sealed bag.

 Needles, lancets, syringes, inhalers, aerosols, liquids, creams, pastes, Rx bottles and pill packaging are not permitted in the Drug Drop Box.

-If you have items that we do not accept, visit the the United States Food and Drug Administration publishes guidelines on responsible disposal of liquid medicines, inhalers and sharps.
+If you have items that we do not accept, visit the United States Food and Drug Administration publishes guidelines on responsible disposal of liquid medicines, inhalers and sharps.

 For more information, call the Grove City Division of Police at 614-277-1710.